ericfzhu/website/README.md

 ## 1. What's New

 ## 2. Project overview
-This is a project to learn how to use Jekyll to create a website.
+This is a project to learn how to use Jekyll to create a website, as well as to learn how to write a design document.

 ## 3. Design guidelines